How to get out of a lease early

 Sometimes the best approach is honest conversation.
 Offer to help find a replacement tenant, give extra notice, or pay a reasonable fee.
 Many landlords prefer this to the hassle of chasing unpaid rent.

-Start a Free Chat Find a Landlord-Tenant Attorney
+Start a Chat Find a Landlord-Tenant Attorney

-More on this topic: Landlord & Tenant
+More on this topic: the Renting hub

 NotALawyer.com provides general legal information, not legal advice.